Altitude diseases occur because of a lack of oxygen at high altitudes.

 Using low-flow oxygen during sleep may also be helpful, but this measure may be difficult to carry out.

 Although physical fitness enables greater exertion at altitude, it does not protect against any form of altitude disease.
+Acetazolamide can be used to improve sleep, which is disturbed for many people traveling to high altitude.

 People with HAPE should descend to a low altitude as soon as possible.
 Oxygen should be given if it is available.
 The drug nifedipine may temporarily help by decreasing blood pressure in the arteries to the lungs.